 Is Albania safe for solo female?

-Albania is safe for solo female travellers.
+Albania is safe for solo female travelers.
 There are my backpackers and young women between 20 and 30, who travel alone in Albania.
-I have travelled through Albania solo as well and I always felt safe.
-The women that I know, who have travelled in Albania solo, all have shared great experiences.
+I have traveled through Albania solo as well and I always felt safe.
+The women that I know, who have traveled in Albania solo, all have shared great experiences.

 Albanian people may be curious and approach you, because you look western.
 But that is more there interest in foreigners and western culture.
 Some children may be pushed forward by their parents to speak English.
 But no bad intentions, just enthusiasm and curiosity.

 Do you need a visa to travel to Albania?

 You need a visa for Albania, unless you come from one of the visa exempt countries.
 If you come from one of the below countries, you can enter Albania without a visa.
 You can enter Albania for a maximum of 90 days without a visa, if you hold a passport from one of the following countries: